AttoAgents/agent-landscape/README.md

 An inverse information to the above example may be obtained by searching for a company.
 The list of known investor nodes are highlighted after the search.
 The reachable paths in this case lead to other investments from a given investor node.

 On the example below we show search for phrase *glen technologies* which highlights the company and their investor list.
 Reachable paths here show similar investments, sometimes by several funds.

+After clicking on the node a panel with detailed properties of this node will be open on the right side of the window.

 <img src="media/05--startup-funding-sources.png" alt="Find information about funding sources for startup and information about the involved VCs." width="100%">